 Time Out says

-A remarkable success story, Trashy Bags was set up in 2008 as a means of recycling and reusing the endless plastic water and yoghurt wrappers deposited on the streets of Accra – they have since collected more than 20 million plastic sachets.
-The refuse is collected, washed and treated, before being stitched together to form bags and accessories.
-It employs a full-time staff of around 60, as well as paying a legion of litter-pickers for their efforts.
-Given the nature of high-sugar food packaging, the products themselves tend to be extremely colourful, and the range includes everything from shoulder bags and backpacks to rain macs and briefcases.
-They have just started using old, large canvas banners to produce bags reminiscent of Freitag bags.
-There’s a good stand at the African Regent with some items.
+An Osu store is an extremely welcome addition to the remarkable success story that is Trashy Bags.
+The initiative was set up in 2008 as a means of recycling and reusing the endless plastic water and yoghurt wrappers deposited on the streets of Accra – more than 20 million plastic sachets have since been collected.
+The refuse is washed and treated before being stitched together to form bags and accessories.
+The project employs a full-time staff of around 60, as well as paying a legion of litter-pickers for their efforts.
+Given the nature of high-sugar food packaging, the products themselves tend to be extremely colourful – the range includes everything from shoulder bags and backpacks to rain macs and briefcases.
+They also use large old canvas banners to produce bags reminiscent of the recycled Freitag products.